Count Joseph Augustin De Mailly d’Haucourt was born in 1707 in the Sarthe.

 In 1726, he entered military service as a musketeer, and in 1749 was appointed lieutenant general for the Roussillon and commander in chief of the province.

-In true ‘musketeer’ style, he was exiled by the king in 1753 for ‘stealing’ one of the king’s mistresses but in 1758, was reinstated as commander in chief, a post which he continued to hold until 1790
+In true ‘musketeer’ style, he was exiled by the king in 1753 for ‘stealing’ one of the king’s mistresses but boys will be boys and in 1758, was reinstated as commander in chief, a post which he continued to hold until 1790

 De Mailly was the driving force behind the creation of Port Vendres as a port, and followed plans originally conceived by Vauban to open up and enlarge the existing facilities.